IPKNENN/SAPUI5_Crossnavigation/README.md

 # Navigation from Elements -> Ui5

-It contains these simple three steps to recreate after you created the necessary Apps:
-Actually 4 if you want the launch page for testing.
+follow these 3 steps (4 steps if you include the launchpage for testing) to recreate the crossnavigation for elments to custom ui5:

 | File or Folder    | Purpose                                                                 |
 | ----------------- | ----------------------------------------------------------------------- |